Pex2892/ETHOS-Word-Embeddings/README.md

 We applied NLP coupled with machine learning approaches to predict the context (words) owning high accuracy from the words that are nearest to Delphi surveys, used as input. <br>
 The proposed methodology has allowed to increase the usefulness of Delphi surveys favouring the extraction of keywords that can represent a specific clinical context.
 This permits the characterization of the clinical context suggesting words for the evaluation process of the data.

+The interface allows:
+- Evaluate nearest words
+- The similarity among words
+- Evaluate word analogies
+- Evaluate the uncertainty of a text
+- Evaluate the similarity between two texts

 Project link: <a href="https://combine.dmi.unict.it/ETHOS-word-embeddings/" target="_blank">https://combine.dmi.unict.it/ETHOS-word-embeddings/</a>

 ![gui](gui.png)